trentlarson/lives-of-gifts/src/markdown/about.md

 ### The goal is audacious: ###

-Let's make this whole world one of cooperation and loving-kindness.
-We want this for everyone, not just for our ourselves or our families or our immediate communities.
-We can bring a real change of heart and focus for the majority of the world: whereas most currently live by carefully measuring and guarding themselves in most interactions, let's live by granting each other the lives we really want and spend most of our time on life's greatest rewards.
+Envision a world of cooperation and loving-kindness... a place where we are able to achieve our highest potential... and then: let's get there by spending our extra time by giving to that, freely.

+Whereas most people interact by carefully guarding their time and money with measurements, let's give without specific guarantees to people in that future world -- ourselves included.

 ### The plan is straightforward: ###